Balanced AC Power Flow

 init (str, “auto”) - initialization method of the loadflow pandapower supports four methods for initializing the loadflow:

-- “flat”- flat start with voltage of 1.0pu and angle of 0° at all PQ-buses and 0° for PV buses as initial solution
+“flat”- flat start with voltage of 1.0pu and angle of 0° at all PQ-buses and 0° for PV buses as initial solution, the slack bus is initialized with the values provided in net[“ext_grid”]

-- “dc” - initial DC loadflow before the AC loadflow.
+“dc” - initial DC loadflow before the AC loadflow.
 The results of the DC loadflow are used as initial solution for the AC loadflow.
+Note that the DC loadflow only calculates voltage angles at PQ and PV buses, voltage magnitudes are still flat started.

 Considering the voltage angles might lead to non-convergence of the power flow in flat start.
 That is why in “auto” mode, init defaults to “dc” if calculate_voltage_angles is True or “flat” otherwise